 Learn how dark mode works and what you should consider when designing your campaign.

-Dark mode is a user-selected display option that’s available on Android, iOS, and Outlook 365 online.
+Dark mode is a user-selected display option that’s available on Android, iOS, and Outlook.
 If dark mode is enabled, it checks any font, background and button colours, and if a colour is defined, it targets the color-related HTML attributes and CSS properties.
 Dark mode then adjusts the styles to be lighter or darker.
 For example, if your text is a dark colour, dark mode changes it to a lighter one.

 If a contact has dark mode enabled, it changes the colours in your email campaign by default.
 Below, you can find ways to make your campaign dark mode friendly.